git/git.github.io/rev_news/drafts/edition-110.md

   It is designed with flexibility in mind, to allow pluggable storage backends, transfer methods and authentication methods.
-* [Gil](https://github.com/chronoxor/gil) (git links tool) is a tool to manage complex recursive repositories dependencies with cross references and cycles.
+* [Gil](https://github.com/chronoxor/gil) (git links tool) is a tool to manage complex recursive repository dependencies with cross references and cycles.
   This tool provides a solution to the _git recursive submodules dependency_ problem.
   Written in Python.
 * [git-subrepo](https://github.com/ingydotnet/git-subrepo) "clones" an external git repo into a subdirectory of your repo.
 It is an alternative to `git submodule` and `git subtree`.
   The subrepo history is _squashed_ into a single commit that contains the reference information.
-  Recommended as replacement for no longer maintained [Git STree](https://deliciousinsights.github.io/git-stree/) project.
+  Recommended as replacement for the (no longer maintained) [Git STree](https://deliciousinsights.github.io/git-stree/) project.
 * [tomono](https://github.com/hraban/tomono): Multi- to Monorepo Migration,
   is a script that merges multiple independent tiny repositories into a single “[monorepo](https://monorepo.tools/)”.
   Every original repo is moved into its own subdirectory, branches with the same name are all merged.
-    * Can be considered the reverse of [splitsh/lite](https://github.com/splitsh/lite) tool, which goal is to make splitting a monolithic repository to read-only standalone repositories easy and fast (mentioned in [Git Rev News: Edition #16](https://git.github.io/rev_news/2016/06/15/edition-16/)).
+    * Can be considered the reverse of [splitsh/lite](https://github.com/splitsh/lite) tool, whose goal is to make splitting a monolithic repository to read-only standalone repositories easy and fast (mentioned in [Git Rev News: Edition #16](https://git.github.io/rev_news/2016/06/15/edition-16/)).
 * [Gitdm](https://github.com/npalix/gitdm) (the "git data miner")